Skip to main content

 Prostate Cancer

-Treatment of advanced prostate cancer.
+Treatment of advanced prostate cancer in adults.

 Medical castration (defined as serum total testosterone concentration <50 ng/dL) achieved sooner with relugolix compared with leuprolide.